Sewer56/BloonsTD6.Mod.SalariedMonkeys/README.md

     - The cash penalty still counts towards XP given.
     - Free between rounds.

+- Paragons are discountable!
+    - Allows for Elite boss events to be completable.
+    - For the purposes of balancing, Tier 4 towers can also be discounted now.

 ### Trivia

 - This is (probably) the first custom game mode with co-op support.